nathanaeng/matrix-inverter/README.md

 Methods of the matrix object:
 --

-clean_str(): prints a visual representation of the matrix with better spacing
+formatted(): returns a visual representation of the matrix with better spacing

 get_det(): returns the determinant of the matrix